 In lieu of an IRL office party, celebrate with team members while doing remote work with virtual team drinks.
 Set a theme to keep things interesting with zen Zoom backgrounds like a tropical jungle or a snowy cabin in the woods.
 Don’t skip birthdays just because you’re remote—host a virtual birthday party for each of your co-workers’ birthdays that can add a delightful break to your back-to-back Zoom meetings.

 Or for an all-hands virtual meeting with drinks, why not make it a fireside chat with a virtual fire burning in the background.
 Just make sure to specify a start and end time, so employees don’t feel obligated to stay for too long.
 Keep the non-work conversation flowing with a fun game, or a round of trivia.

 6. Virtual brunch ideas

-Shake up your weekend schedule (without leaving the house) with a leisurely boozy brunch—why not make it a “hot cakes & hot takes” virtual get-together, and catch up with your squad.
+Shake up your weekend schedule (without leaving the house) with a leisurely, boozy virtual brunch.
+Make it a “hot cakes & hot takes” virtual get-together, and catch up with your squad.

 Give everyone three minutes to go off on whatever nerdy, historical, or pop-culture topic they want while you sip your BYO coffee and mimosas.

 7. Virtual game night

 If you’re inviting your entire guestbook, stay organized with a run of show (aka virtual happy hour activities) to keep things moving.
 Play virtual happy hour drinking games (we’re seeing a lot of Jackbox Games), enlist a virtual emcee to host an interactive game show or make up your own trivia—it can be as easy as “who is that girl?” where you screen share photos of each person (from B-list celebrities to memes to TikTok influencers) to test your friends’ overly specific knowledge.
-Sporcle is another great resource for a DIY trivia contest.
+Sporcle another great resource for a DIY trivia contest.

 Since you’re not providing food and beer to your guests, consider awarding trivia prizes that guests can donate to a charity or GoFundMe.